triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 #### v++ Logs
 The kinds of following errors are typical of a back-end issue:
 ```
-ERROR: [v++ 60-300] Failed to build kernel(ip) kernel_name, see log for details: ROOT/_x/sycl-xocc.ppArYN_kernel_name/kernel_name/vitis_hls.log
+ERROR: [v++ 60-300] Failed to build kernel(ip) kernel_name, see log for details: [...]/vitis_hls.log
 ERROR: [v++ 60-599] Kernel compilation failed to complete
 ERROR: [v++ 60-592] Failed to finish compilation
 ```
-the path contains a hash and kernel names so they won't match exactly.
+the path `[...]` contains a hash and kernel names.

-Sometimes the log file in `ROOT/_x/sycl-xocc.ppArYN_kernel_name/kernel_name/vitis_hls.log` contains useful information but the more detailed log file `ROOT/_x/sycl-xocc.ppArYN_kernel_name/kernel_name/kernel_name/solution/.autopilot/db/autopilot.flow.log` in the second log we can find the specific `v++` command that has an issue.
+Please follow the log chain to identify the cause of this issue.
+Keep in mind that if the `SYCL_VXX_KEEP_CLUTTER` environment variable is not set, log files will be deleted as soon as the compilation process exit, meaning that they are probably already gone when you get this error message.

 #### llvm-reduce